-If you’ve been working with a digital marketing agency, or have been researching how search engine optimization works, you might have heard the term schema being tossed around.
-But what exactly is it and what does it do for your web presence?
+If you’ve been working with a digital marketing agency, or have been researching how search engine optimization works, you might have heard the terms schema markup, JSON-LD, structured data, rich snippets or microdata, being tossed around.
+But what exactly are they and what does it mean for your website and your online visibility?

-Schema markup is structured code that is added to websites to provide search engines with clearly defined information about the content on a site.
-Schema markup is recognized by some of the most used search engines like Google, Bing, and Yahoo to help interpret the context of a page of a website.
+Schema markup is a structured code that is added to websites to provide search engines with clearly defined information about the content on a site.
+Schema is recognized by some of the most used search engines like Google, Bing, and Yahoo to help interpret the context of a page of a website.
 According to schema.org, “On-page markup helps search engines understand the information on web pages and provide richer search results.”
-This piece of SEO is especially important as the search engine algorithms evolve.
-The more information you can provide search engines, the more likely your site will be visible in the competitive organic search landscape.
+The other terms, such as microdata or JSON-LD, are simply different ways of implementing schema markup.

 How does schema benefit you?